google/WebFundamentals/src/content/en/updates/2017/07/upcoming-regexp-features.md

 Neither of these can be matched with `\d` or `\w`.
 Changing the meaning of these shorthands would break existing regular expression patterns.

-Instead, new character classes are being [introduced](https://github.com/tc39/proposal-regexp-unicode-property-escapes).
+Instead, new property escape sequences are being [introduced](https://github.com/tc39/proposal-regexp-unicode-property-escapes).
 Note that they are only available for Unicode-aware regular expressions denoted by the `/u` flag.